mims-harvard/Raindrop/README.md

 ```

 All algorithms can be run with named arguments, which allow the use of different settings from the paper:
 - *dataset*: Choose which dataset to use.
-Options: [P12, P19, PAMAP2].
+Options: [P12, P19, PAM].
 - *withmissingratio*: If True, missing ratio of sensors in test set ranges from 0.1 to 0.5.
 If False, missing ratio is 0.
 Used in setting 2 and 3.
 Options: [True, False].
 - *splittype*: Choose how the data is split into train, validation and test set.